Beyond Frosting » Recipes » Desserts » Pies » Chocolate Pie Recipe

 1. Prepare your favorite 9-inch pie crust and blind bake it.
 Cool completely.

-For the chocolate pudding:
+For the chocolate custard:

 1. Prepare all the ingredients prior to starting.
 In a medium saucepan, combine the flour, sugar, and cocoa powder and whisk together.
 Heat for 2 minutes on medium to medium-low heat, whisking occasionally.